killthekitten/kirshatrov-com/_posts/2022-02-02-dbaas-ecosystem.md

 <p><sup>2</sup> I chose the r5 instance type as it's memory-optimized and recommended for high-performance databases</p>
 </div>

-To my calculations above, Heroku's margin is about 2x - in other words, for a Postgres instance that costs you $1,200, Heroku's infrastructure costs on AWS would be as low as $600.
+To my calculations above, Heroku's margin is about 2x &mdash; in other words, for a Postgres instance that costs you $1,200, Heroku's infrastructure costs on AWS would be as low as $600.
 And doesn't take into account any vendor discounts that AWS usually gives.

 RDS' pricing is close to Heroku in the order of magnitude, which means that AWS has a similar (if not larger) margin because they own the hardware and the internal price of EC2 must be even lower.
 And if as a cloud provider you can estimate that a typical lifetime of a database is at least couple years, and get an instance reservation and pay upfront, then you can another 60% discount on AWS.